nain-F49FF806/axum-test-server/README.md

 # axum-test-server
-A axum server app to test and learn features on
+A axum server app to test and learn Rust and Axum features.

 ## Notes